ndellagrotte/NanoSonic/README.md

 ## Overview

-NanoSonic is a lightweight, privacy-focused Android music player that prioritizes audio quality and accessible EQ integration.
-NanoSonic offers professional-grade parametric equalization and provides device-specific profiles sourced from the [AutoEQ](https://github.com/jaakkopasanen/AutoEq) project.
+NanoSonic is a lightweight, privacy-focused local music player for Android.
+NanoSonic offers professional-grade parametric EQ and provides device-specific profiles sourced from the [AutoEQ](https://github.com/jaakkopasanen/AutoEq) project.
+These profiles are locally stored and can be imported through our user-friendly setup wizard at any time, regardless of internet connection or the user's level of technical proficiency.

-This local music player is ideal for users who want studio-quality EQ without the learning curve.
+NanoSonic is primary designed as a FOSS alternative for users who want studio-quality EQ without the cost of proprietary solutions like Poweramp ($13) or Neutron ($20).
+Unlike external EQ apps such as Wavelet that require additional configuration, NanoSonic provides integrated, powerful equalization that works seamlessly with your music library out of the box.

 ---